ibm-cloud-docs/ContinuousDelivery/delivery_pipeline_integration.md

    * **Tekton**: Provides a dashboard that you can use to view the output of [Tekton pipeline](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-tekton-pipelines) runs on a defined Kubernetes cluster, with support for configuring pipeline definitions repos, the pipeline triggers, where the pipeline runs, and simple secrets.

 1. Click **Create Integration** to add the {{site.data.keyword.deliverypipeline}} to your toolchain.
-1. Click **{{site.data.keyword.deliverypipeline}}** to view the pipeline and configure it.
+1. From your toolchain, on the **Delivery pipelines** card, click the delivery pipeline to view and configure it.
 To learn the basics of configuring a pipeline, see [Building and deploying pipelines](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-deliverypipeline_build_deploy).

    If you want the pipeline to automatically run when a commit is pushed to your GitHub or Git repository (repo), follow these steps: